 OEC is committed to:

-- To sponsor high-quality, low-cost educational opportunities of benefit to employers.
+- Sponsoring high-quality, low-cost educational opportunities that benefit employers

 The Oregon Employer Council (OEC) is a 30 year-old nonprofit corporation dedicated to fostering a partnership between Oregon employers and government agencies.
 With over 20 chapters throughout Oregon, OEC members involve employers in problem solving relationships with local, state, and federal governments to advocate for employer education and influence in their communities by identifying and addressing local workforce challenges.